Who Is Responsible For Buying Ppe

 These are your primary buyers.
 Every hospital has a supply chain team that manages everything from bandages to ventilators.
 They negotiate contracts with medical supply companies, manage inventory levels, and ensure they meet regulatory requirements.

 The procurement people are essentially playing a high-stakes game of chess.
-That's why they need to balance three competing priorities: keeping costs down, maintaining quality standards, and ensuring adequate supply.
+They need to balance three competing priorities: keeping costs down, maintaining quality standards, and ensuring adequate supply.
 During a crisis, keeping supply adequate becomes job one—even if it means paying premium prices.

 Government Entities